Daeboreum 대보름 | The Korean Full Moon Festival

 On the eve of Daeboreum, Koreans make a huge bonfire.

 They also play 쥐불놀 juybulnori.
-This is a game of where you spin a box filled with burning charcoal.
+This is a game where you spin a box filled with burning charcoal.
 Koreans play this game in city parks just for fun.

 Often Koreans go to the nearest mountain to watch the sunrise with their families.